BlueChilli/ChilliSource.Front/README.md

 * Built on top of `React`, `Redux`, `React-Router 4` and `immutablejs`

-## What are chilliFront modules capable of?
+## What are chillifront modules capable of?

 * Redux actions, reducers & middleware
 * React-Router 4 routes